-For 4 decades in Newfoundland, Major General Hugh Tudor scrupulously avoided publicity whilst living a careful quiet life in the shadows - But he lived in fear - He was once the boss of the infamous Black and Tans.
+For 4 decades in Newfoundland, Major General Hugh Tudor, avoided publicity whilst living a careful quiet life in the shadows.
+But he lived in fear all his life - for during Ireland's most troubled period, he was the boss of the infamous Black and Tans outfit.
+(2012)

 Major General Hugh Tudor: friend of Winston Churchill, and a World War One commander who originated the smokescreen and the artillery box barrage.
 Strangely, the decorated general spent the last four decades of his life in Newfoundland, shunning photographs and interviews, scrupulously avoiding publicity and living a carefully quiet life in the shadows - far from his country, his wife and children, and very far indeed from the limelight.

 But he lived in fear, carrying a Webley revolver and a set of brass knuckles in case of a surprise attack.
 For he harboured a dark secret - one that would eventually cause an assassin to cross the Atlantic with a mission: to hunt him down.